xavier-crean/comp_u1_mon_tda/README.md

     │
     ├── cached_data        <- Intermediary cached data files in .h5 format for faster reproduction of results.
     ├── reports            <- Generated tables used in the paper as .csv and .tex.
-    │   └── figures        <- Generated figures used in the paper as .png.
+    │   └── figures        <- Generated figures used in the paper as .pdf.
     │
     ├── environment.yml    <- The requirements file for reproducing the Conda environment.
     │